Vinaykd86/Automated_Student_Data_Management_Using_VBA/README.md

 # 📘 Student Performance Tracker (Excel VBA Project)

-This is a complete Excel VBA-based system that allows you to manage and analyze student academic performance using a simple **UserForm interface**.
+This is a complete Excel VBA-based system that allows you to Collect, manage and analyze student academic performance using a simple **UserForm interface** enabling performance tracking and actionable insights.
 It's designed for **schools, teachers, or academic institutions** looking for an easy-to-use offline solution to track **marks, attendance, grades**, and generate **dashboards** with charts.

 <img width="1899" height="741" alt="Image" src="https://github.com/user-attachments/assets/eec9652f-dc33-4d0f-8ebd-a701f20949fa" />